stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 above any of the other structures.
 These appeared to be of a totally unique nature, and shewed signs of prodigious age and dilapidation.
 They were built of a bizarre type of square-cut basalt masonry, and tapered slightly toward their rounded tops.
 Nowhere in any of them could the least traces of windows or other apertures save huge doors be found.
-I noticed also some lower buildings&mdash;all crumbling with the weathering of aeons&mdash;which resembled these dark cylindrical towers in basic architecture.
+I noticed also some lower buildings--all crumbling with the weathering of aeons--which resembled these dark cylindrical towers in basic architecture.
 Around all these aberrant piles of square-cut masonry there hovered an inexplicable aura of menace and concentrated fear, like that bred by the sealed trap-doors.